James Patrick Shannon: Renouncement of the episcopate; marriage, reconciliation with the Church and death

 In that same fateful summer, Pope Paul VI in the encyclical Humanae Vitae upheld the Church's position opposing artificial methods of birth control.
 Monsignor Shannon considered it "a rigid teaching" and believed that birth control within marriage was acceptable.
 He knew then that he could not support the Pope's teaching.
 Not wanting to break his vow of obedience, however, he presented his resignation that Pope Paul VI accepted on November 22, 1968, because of his opposition to Pope Paul VI's encyclical Humanae Vitae.

 The resignation was a shock to the progressive wing of the Catholic Church in the United States and caused protests and outrage by his supporters, both priests and lay people.
 In response to his resignation letter, some offered him an assignment in South America.
 Monsignor Shannon's supporters protested because they considered it a way to exile him.
 After his resignation he worked for a short period as a teacher in a college in New Mexico.

+In 1969 the Holy See suspended him a divinis and therefore he renounced his episcopal title.
 Within a year of his resignation, Monsignor Shannon civilly married Ruth Wilkinson, a widow whom he had known since 1964.
-In 1969 the Holy See suspended him a divinis and therefore he renounced his episcopal title.
 The couple moved to Minnesota.
 After marriage, he returned to law school and began a new career in numerous non-profit organizations including the General Mills Foundation.
 Shannon remained a practicing Catholic and regularly attended the parish church of the Holy Name of Jesus in Medina.
 In 1988 he retired.

 Shannon died at the Wayzata hospital on August 28, 2003, where he was hospitalized for a cerebral hemorrhage.
 The funeral was held on September 5 in the parish church of the Holy Name of Jesus in Medina and concelebrated by sixty priests.
 Speaking of Shannon at the St. Paul Pioneer Press newspaper, Monsignor Richard Edmund Pates, auxiliary bishop of Saint Paul and Minneapolis, said that "He was no longer a bishop, but was in full relationship with the Church, this was his spiritual home".
 He is buried in the cemetery of the Holy Name in Medina.